 Decades later Justice Antonin Scalia helped reverse this trend, explaining in United States v.
-Jones, 565 U.S. 400 (2012), that the Katz privacy test was "added to, not substituted for, the common-law trespassory test."
+Jones, 565 U.S. at 400, that the Katz privacy test was "added to, not substituted for, the common-law trespassory test."
 Id. at 409.
 We unfortunately cannot know how he would have ruled in Carpenter.
 And while some Justices searched in Carpenter for an interest to justify finding the relevant data was Carpenter's, whether a contract might be sufficient did not arise on the facts of that case.
 Even so, each of the dissenting Justices who believed Carpenter presented no winning Fourth Amendment argument further inquired into whether he possessed a property interest in the data at issue.

-Justice Kennedy found Carpenter did not own, create, or control the records at issue and therefore a sub-Carpenter, 585 U.S. at 329-30 poena sufficed.
-(Kennedy, J., dissenting).
-Justice Thomas said the issue was not "'whether' a search occurred," but rather "whose property was searched."
-Id. at 342 (Thomas.
-J., dissenting).
+Justice Kennedy found Carpenter did not own, create, or control the records at issue and therefore a subpoena sufficed.
+Carpenter, 585 U.S. at 329-30 (Kennedy, J., dissenting).
+Justice Thomas said the issue was not "whether' a search occurred," but rather "whose property was searched."
+Id. at 342 (Thomas, J., dissenting).
 However, he continued, "[n]either the terms of his contracts nor any provision of law makes the records [Carpenter's]."
-Ibid.Thomas noted Carpenter argued based on statute, not "property, tort or contract law[.]"
+Ibid.
+Thomas noted Carpenter argued based on statute, not "property, tort or contract law[.]"
 Id. at 354.
-Justice Alito wrote, "Carpenter indisputably lacks any meaningful property-based connection to the cell-site records. . . . " Id. at 384 (Alito, J., dissenting).
+Justice Alito wrote, "Carpenter indisputably lacks any meaningful property-based connection to the cell-site records. . . ."
+Id. at 384 (Alito, J., dissenting).

 Justice Gorsuch found a statutory basis for Carpenter's cell-site records to "qualify as his papers or effects under existing law."
 Id. at 405 (Gorsuch, J., dissenting).
 "Those interests[,]" he continued, "might even rise to the level of a property right."
 Id. at 406.
 Nonetheless, Gorsuch dissented because Carpenter failed to "invoke the law of property, or any analogies to the common law."
-Ibid.; see also id. at 399 ("Entrusting your stuff to others is a bailment [a type of contract]....
-A bailee normally owes a legal duty [to the bailor] to keep [your stuff] safe, according to the terms of the contract," express or implied.).
-Fourth

-Amendment rights are not extinguished when entrusting your documents to a third party; rather, "[t]hese ancient principles" protect your interests, even in digital records.
+Ibid.; see also id. at 399 ("Entrusting your stuff to others is a bailment [a type of contract]. . . .
+A bailee normally owes a legal duty [to the bailor to keep [your stuff] safe, according to the terms of the contract.").
+Fourth Amendment rights are not automatically extinguished when entrusting your documents to a third party; rather, "[t]hese ancient principles" protect your interests, even in digital records.
 Id. at 400.

-This Court should grant certiorari to determine whether Petitioner Harper's rights under his contract with Coinbase are relevant to the Fourth Amendment protection his Coinbase records deserve consistent with both Justices Thomas's and Gorsuch's opinions in Carpenter.
-Were this Court to address the relevance of the doctrine of illegal contract to understanding the third-party doctrine's origins and proper scope, it could clarify this area of the law for the benefit of lower courts and litigants alike.
-Moreover, doing so would restore and reinforce the baseline of protection that the Fourth Amendment should and was intended to provide, something that is sorely needed in our increasingly digital world.
+This Court should grant certiorari to determine whether Petitioner Chatrie's rights under his contract with Google are relevant to the Fourth Amendment protection his Location History deserves consistent with both Justices Thomas's and Gorsuch's opinions in Carpenter.
+Were this Court to address the relevance of the doctrine of illegal contract to understanding the third-party doctrine's origins and proper scope, it could clarify this area of law for the benefit of lower courts and litigants-i.e., service providers and users-alike.
+Moreover, doing so would restore and reinforce the baseline of protection that the Fourth Amendment should and was intended to provide, something sorely needed in our increasingly digital world.
 Lange, 594 U.S. at 309.
-Cf. Wayne A. Logan & Jake Linford, Contracting for Fourth Amendment Privacy Online, 104 M.N.
-L. Rev. 101, 108 (2020) ("[I]mporting contract tools of interpretation [into data privacy] holds significant promise for providing a reliable analytic rubric for resolving . . . privacy questions in the Internet Age.").
+Cf. Wayne A. Logan & Jake Linford, Contracting for Fourth Amendment Privacy Online, 104 Minn.
+L. Rev. 101, 108 (2020) ("[I]mporting contract tools of interpretation [into data privacy] holds significant promise for . . . resolving . . . privacy questions in the Internet Age.").

 III.
-This Approach Makes It Possible to Limit the Third-Party Doctrine's Application Without Resorting To "Balancing ...Weighty or Incommensurable Principles"
+This Approach Makes It Possible To Limit The Third-Party Doctrine's Application Without Resorting To "Balancing ...
+Weighty Or Incommensurable Principles"